identity-box/identity-box/workspaces/homepage/src/pages/user/02-automatic-backups/automatic-backups.md

 tag: beta
 ---

-Being able to backup the identities is obviously a necessity - in the end you may loose your phone, or you just got a new one, or you use more than one device (we do not cover this case yet).
+Being able to backup the identities is obviously a necessity - in the end you may lose your phone, or you just got a new one, or you use more than one device (we do not cover this case yet).

 Even in an early stage as we are, we need the possibility to backup and restore the identities, so that our testers can easily restore their environment in case they had to reinstall the app.
 Without even a basic backup and restore functionality, testing is hard and can quickly become inconvenient.